Arch bridge: Use of modern materials

 Most modern arch bridges are made from reinforced concrete.
 This type of bridge is suitable where a temporary centring may be erected to support the forms, reinforcing steel, and uncured concrete.
 When the concrete is sufficiently set the forms and falseworks are then removed.
 It is also possible to construct a reinforced concrete arch from precast concrete, where the arch is built in two halves which are then leaned against each other.

 Many modern bridges, made of steel or reinforced concrete, often bear some of their load by tension within their structure.
 This reduces or eliminates the horizontal thrust against the abutments and allows their construction on weaker ground.
 Structurally and analytically they are not true arches but rather a beam with the shape of an arch.
 See truss arch bridge for more on this type.

 A modern evolution of the arch bridge is the long-span through arch bridge.
 This has been made possible by the use of light materials that are strong in tension such as steel and prestressed concrete.

+Records sizes

+With the span of 220 m, the Solkan Bridge over the Soča River at Solkan in Slovenia is the second-largest stone bridge in the world and the longest railroad stone bridge.
+It was completed in 1905.
+Its arch, which was constructed from over 5000 t of stone blocks in just 18 days, is the second-largest stone arch in the world, surpassed only by the Friedensbrücke (Syratalviadukt) in Plauen, and the largest railroad stone arch.
+The arch of the Friedensbrücke, which was built in the same year, has the span of 90 m and crosses the valley of the Syrabach River.
+The difference between the two is that the Solkan Bridge was built from stone blocks, whereas the Friedensbrücke was built from a mixture of crushed stone and cement mortar.

+The world's largest arch bridge is the Chaotianmen Bridge over the Yangtze River with a length of 1741 m and a span of 552 m.
+The bridge was opened 29 April 2009, in Chongqing, China.